mrlaliff93/minimal-mistakes/_posts/2017-06-18-rhetological_fallacies_emotions.md

 ![image-left](http://i.imgur.com/nq56WQJ.png){: .align-left}
 Dismissing a claim by appealing to personal bias against the claimant.

-*“Don't you just hate how those rich Liberal Hollywood actor go on TV to promote their agendas?"*
+*“Don't you just hate how those rich Liberal Hollywood actors go on TV to promote their agendas?"*
 {: .text-center}